Driving in Singapore: Obtaining a driving licence

 A class 3 or class 3A licence permits the holder to drive motorcars weighing less than 3,000 kg when unladen and to carry no more than seven passengers.
 In addition, the holder may drive a motor tractor or other motor vehicles with an unladen weight of less than 2,500 kg.
 A class 3A licence limits the holder to drive motor vehicles without a clutch pedal, typically automatic transmission cars, whereas a class 3 licence allows the holder to drive all motor vehicles.
 Class 3A drivers are not allowed to drive manual transmission cars.

 Drivers must be 18 years old to qualify for a licence including applying for theory lessons.
-Once a driver passes the Basic Theory Test (BTT), a Provisional Driving Licence (PDL) which lasts for six months before December 2017, 2 years validity after 1 December 2017, must be applied before taking the practical driving lesson.
+Once a driver passes the Basic Theory Test (BTT), a Provisional Driving Licence (PDL) which lasts for six months before December 2017, 2 years validity after 1 December 2017, must be applied for before taking the practical driving lesson.
 It is an offence to learn to drive without a valid PDL licence.
 However, a student can choose to apply and pass the Final Theory Test (FTT) before applying for a PDL and starting driving lessons.
 The last stage of obtaining a driving licence is the practical driving test, for which a student must have a FTT pass result slip and a valid PDL.
 Failure to do so will cause the test to be rejected by the Traffic Police Tester.

 The driving theory tests consist of 50 questions to be answered within 50 minutes; to pass, students must answer 45 out of the 50 questions correctly.
 Results are shown immediately after the test on the same touchscreen monitor.